 If your loved one has just had radical prostatectomy, leaking urine during sex is not uncommon, particularly when he is at the stage of climax (orgasm).

 Fortunately, this is expected to lessen over time.

-What may be more of a shock to a woman is when her man suddenly starts leaking urine during foreplay years later, after he has been fully continent during both foreplay and climax.
+What may be more of a shock to a woman is when her man suddenly starts leaking urine years later, after he has been fully continent, during both foreplay and/or climax.

-This unfortunate side effect may occur several years after initial radiation treatment.
+This unfortunate side effect may also occur several years after initial radiation treatment.

-It may also happen if your loved one’s cancer recurs (comes back) after radical prostatectomy and he needs further treatment with radiation, which is called salvage radiation.
+Leaking urine may also happen if your loved one’s cancer recurs (comes back) after radical prostatectomy and he needs additional treatment with radiation (called salvage radiation).

 According to the American Cancer Society, the chance of incontinence rises each year for several years after external beam radiation.